Clinical-Genomics/scout/README.md

 ## Docker tips and tricks

-Docker can simplify the development of Scout as it offers a protable configuration-free environment with all dependancies included.
-However the default `docker-compose.yml` file are optimized for development.
-You can extend the included compose file with your own custom configuration, for more information see [https://docs.docker.com/compose/extends/][extend compose files].
+Docker can simplify the development of Scout as it offers a portable configuration-free environment with all dependancies included.
+The default `docker-compose.yml` file is designed for demoing and not for development.
+You can extend the included compose file with your own custom configuration to make it more development friendly.
+For more information on how to extend docker-compse files see, [https://docs.docker.com/compose/extends/][docker docs].
 The following are an example configuration.

 ``` yaml
 services: